Azure-Samples/iot-edge-opc-plc/README.md

                              rate in milliseconds to sample slow nodes
                                Default: 0
       --scn, --specialcharname
-                             add node with special characters in name.
+                             add node with special characters in name and an opaque type node
                                Default: False
       --ns, --nospikes       do not generate spike data
                                Default: False